AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema.md

         <p>varchar</p>
       </td>
       <td>
         <p>Used to define the medium which resulted in the touchpoint.
 This can either be parsed out from the URL from utm_medium.
-Or, if Marketo Measure is able to resolve an ad, it may be values such as “cpc” or “display.”</p>
+Or, if Marketo Measure is able to resolve an ad, it may be values such as "cpc" or "display."</p>
       </td>
       <td>
         <p>social</p>